dataseyo/HomeWall/README.md

 - refactor Wall component to separate the messy functional logic from the UI
 - refactor local CSS into more global variable styles in index.css: padding, colors, margins, etc.
 - migrate to React Native
+- add hold maker feature
+- allow users to follow other users, and see/like/save their walls

 # Issues